 - WELD1008 Welding 1

-- An introduction to the theory and practice of welding to give the student a strong background in the various fabrication processes.
-Oxy-acetylene welding, cutting, brazing, braze, soldering and Shielded Metal Arc Welding (S.M.A.W.) will be covered.
+- This course provides an introduction to the theory and practice of welding to give the student a strong background in various fabrication processes.
+Oxy-acetylene cutting, brazing, braze, soldering and Shielded Metal Arc Welding (S.M.A.W.) will be covered.

 - First Year - Semester Two

 Students learn the interpretation of installation, assembly and detail drawings as applied to the maintenance trade.